BamSquid/hk-checklist/README.md

   * `ListItem` => Renders the row of each table with the data from the `items` array that is passed in by the `Section` component.
 This component also handles the logic for incrementing the counters when a row is clicked on.

 The data is stored in the file `src/checklist.json`.
 This file contains an array of objects with each element of the array being a separate section.
 Each element has `section`, `items`, and `description` (currently not in use) properties. `name` is the name of the section and `items` is an array that contains everything for that section (names, requirements, locations, etc).

+# How to add a new checklist
+1. Create a new `.json` file in the `src` folder containing the information to track (keeping the same format as `checklist.json`)
+2. Create a new React Component in the `components` directory with the name of the new checklist
+3. In `App.js`, add a new `Link` containing the path for the URL along with the class for the checklist (for background color).
+4. In `App.js`, add a new `Route` with the path for the link
+5. Copy one of the existing checklist Components and change the info to match the new checklist (cookie name, heading name, footer content, etc.)
+6. In `components/css/App.css`, add a new entry with the checklist name as a class and include the background color associated with the new checklist
+7. In `ListItem.js` add another `if/else` block to add the logic for when an element in the new checklist is clicked.